Karanbirsidhu/Phantom_Coders/README.md

   1. The code does not work properly if the same letter is entered twice.

   2. All the letters of the unknown words should be lowercase or uppercase.

+Developer -

+The errors told by the Tester have been fixed and the code has been pushed.